HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 In short, The UTXO model is a *verification model*.
 This means users submit transactions that specify the results of the state transition, defined as new transaction outputs spendable by the receiver(s).
 Nodes then verify if the consumed inputs are unspent and if the signature(s) satisfy the spending conditions.

 The account model on the other hand is a *computational model*.
 In this model, users submit transactions instructing nodes on what state transitions should look like.
 The network then computes the new state based on the instructions.
-This method comes with certain implications regarding two layer scalability solutions like state channels, sidechains, and sharding.
+This method comes with certain implications regarding second layer scalability solutions like state channels and sharding.

 ### Scalability